fanyer/data2graphics/README.md

 2. For regular graphics ,the most is draw in svg based on Cartesian coordinate system; For irregular graphics or more geometrical, the most  is draw in canvas based on Polar coordinate system.
 ****

+## Specs Over Configuration
+1. Each graphic vue component shall be independent, for example, one ancestor dom node with one svg/canvas.